kube-object-storage/lib-bucket-provisioner/README.md

   objectStoreServiceNamespace: MY-STORE-NAMESPACE [4]
   region: LOCATION [5]
 ```
-1. Label `ceph.rook.io/object/claims` associates all artifacts under the ObjectBucketClaim operator.
+1. label `ceph.rook.io/object/claims` associates all artifacts under the ObjectBucketClaim operator.
 Defined in example StorageClass and set by cluster admin.
-1. `provisioner` the provisioner responsible to handling OBCs referencing this StorageClass
+1. provisioner responsible to handling OBCs referencing this StorageClass.
-1. `objectStore` used by the operator to derive the object store Service name.
+1. objectStore used by the operator to derive the object store Service name.
-1. `objectStoreNamespace` the namespace of the object store
+1. objectStore is namespace the namespace of the object store.
-1. `region` (optional) defines a region of the object store
+1. region is optional qnd defines a region of the object store.

 ## Bucket Methods and Structs
 ```golang